 - Current updates on rules and regulations, including foreign Investment laws and visa laws.

-- Notification to our clients of legal permits, contracts and business certificates about to expire, as well as the consequent renewal of these documents.
+- Expiry notification for all your legal permits, contracts and business certificates, as well as the consequent renewal of these documents.

 We are happy to help answer questions and help get your business in Bali started.
 You can start here.